mike2151/Online-OH-queue/README.md

 If you make any changes to the UI, you must run `npm run build` in order for the changes to be visible.
 The app compiles react and then serves the compiled react.

+When you push to github, make sure that the `.keep` files remain in `build/static/css` and `build/static/js`

 ## API
 The following describes the endpoints for the API: